 To prepare for disasters, we have taken steps such as earthquake-proofing our buildings and facilities based on damage predictions from government bodies in order to prevent and mitigate disasters.
 We are prepared to respond to tsunamis and have stockpiled food, water and other necessities and prepared emergency means of communication.
-We regularly conduct company-wide disaster drills (including night drills for some departments) including nearby Group companies, and also conduct periodic drills in safety confirmation.
+We regularly conduct company-wide disaster drills including nearby Group companies (including night drills for some departments), conduct periodic drills in safety confirmation and also hold initial response drills for individual locations.
 In addition to all this, we have formulated a BCP that seeks to ensure business continuity while prioritizing the lives and safety of our employees.

-We implement continuous and comprehensive measures for both tangible and intangible aspects, including identifying and formulating countermeasures to bottlenecks to recovery, clarifying recovery procedures, selecting response personnel in advance and building a structure for gathering information from the supply chain.
+We have selected our priority businesses, and we implement continuous and comprehensive measures for both tangible and intangible aspects, including identifying and formulating countermeasures to bottlenecks to recovery, clarifying recovery procedures, selecting response personnel in advance and establishing a system for gathering information from the supply chain.

-Another concern is the outbreak of a potentially global pandemic.
-To prepare for this possibility, Group companies have developed infection prevention measures and identified issues that could affect the continuity of their operations to formulate response plans.
+Furthermore, Group companies have developed infection prevention measures, identified issues that could affect the continuity of their operations, and are formulating response plans in case a pandemic should occur.

-In regard to the coronavirus that has ravaged world since 2020, we took measures in accordance with our Procedure for Business Continuity (Pandemic Influenza Version), setting up a COVID-19 Task Force headed by the President, which carried out the collection of information, determination of response policies, and the communication of information.
+We responded to COVID-19 in accordance with our Procedure for Business Continuity (Pandemic Influenza Version), setting up a COVID-19 Task Force headed by the President which collected information, determined response policies, and communicated information.
+Furthermore, to prepare for the possibility of another pandemic occurring in the future, we are engaged in ongoing initiatives that use the experiences and knowledge we gained from dealing with COVID-19.